 Few Belt Sander tips & tricks you need to follow

-- Don’t put too much pressure on to push it down.
+- Don’t put too much pressure on it to push it down.

 - Move it gently